Hull Street Photography Workshop with Brian Lloyd Duckett

 - Start to develop your own style

 - Become invisible and shoot your environment quietly and unobtrusively

-- Learn the technical aspects of street photography: equipment, composition, exposure, light and focus
+- Learn the technical aspects of street photography: equipment, camera settings, composition, exposure, light and focus (including manual / zone focusing)

 - Understand the key legal and ethical aspects of street photography